hsivonen/encoding_rs/README.md

 * Does the above in streaming (input and output split across multiple buffers) and non-streaming (whole input in a single buffer and whole output in a single buffer) variants.
+* Avoids copying (borrows) when possible in the non-streaming cases when decoding to or encoding from UTF-8.
 * Resolves textual labels that identify character encodings in protocol text into type-safe objects representing the those encodings conceptually.
 * Maps the type-safe encoding objects onto strings suitable for returning from `document.characterSet`.
-* Validates UTF-8 and ASCII.
+* Validates UTF-8 (in common instruction set scenarios a bit faster for Web workloads than the standard library; hopefully will get upstreamed some day) and ASCII.

 ## Licensing